jenniferslagt/real-time-web-1920/README.md

 ## Here API
 HERE Technologies is a company that provides mapping and location data and related services to individuals and companies.
 They also offer a special page for developers.
 Before using this API, I investigated the possibilities of the API.
 It turns out that they offer <b> a lot </b> of cool features which can be added to an interactive map!
 HERE has a strong documentation which guides you through the possiblities.
 They also offer tutorials and examples.
 Besides, it's also free to make an account to use their API.

+This are the features that I used:
+* Display a map at a specified location
+* Adding markers on the map
+* Events - Calculating a Location from a Mouse Click
+* Geoshapes - Polyline on the Map

+## Real-time events
+If users are going to the app, they actually join each other in the same map.
+This are the real-time events that happen:
+* Users can display markers by clicking on the map.
+* Users can display polylines by adding more than one marker to the map.

 ## Data life cycle
 I made a data life cycle to show how the data flows through my app.
 In this way, it can be easier to understand what happens with the data: